What to do in Sofia Bulgaria for Affordable Luxury Travel:

 There’s no way I could CLIMB to that platform much less jump off.
 But it was both fun and terrifying to watch these kids do it over and over!

-Bottom Line and a Taxi Scam – Sofia Bulgaria for Affordable Luxury
+Bottom Line and a Taxi Scam – Sofia Bulgaria: A Quick Guide

 We loved finding affordable luxury in Sofia.
 It was fun, interesting and we ate some awesome Bulgarian food.